Having Numb Hands While Sleeping

 Signs you have carpal tunnel syndrome

 We already established that having numb hands while sleeping is one of the first signs of carpal tunnel syndrome.
-But there also several are other signs, listed below.
+But there also are several other signs, as listed below.
 It's not necessary to have these other symptoms, but most people get more than one.

 It's also important to establish WHERE these symptoms occur.
 This diagram shows where ALL carpal tunnel symptoms appear.
-The symptoms must be confined to these areas or else you may not have carpal tunnel syndrome.
+The symptoms usually are confined to these areas.
+Sometimes symptoms radiate out from these areas as well.

-In its early stages, carpal tunnel syndrome doesn't bother you during the day while working.
-In fact, symptoms become noticeable when your hand is quiet and relaxed, as when you're asleep.
+In its early stages, carpal tunnel syndrome doesn't bother you during the daytime while working.
+In fact, symptoms become noticeable when your hand is quiet and relaxed.
 That's why it's common to have numb hands while sleeping instead of working.

-Usually, the fingertips go numb first.
-The thumb is also most commonly involved.
+Usually, the middle fingers go numb first.
+The thumb is also commonly involved.
 Then your palm becomes numb.

 The numbness can be so bad that it wakes you up.
 Upon waking, you might feel the need to shake out the numbness.
 Some people find relief by hanging their hand off the bedside.